WillDenby/make-python-faster/src/numpy_pandas_and_more.md

 # handling the header separately, and not having the convenient data manipulation functions that Pandas offers.
 ```

-`Pandas` abstracts away much of the complexity of handling tabular data, making it invaluable for data analysis.
+**Handling missing data**: Pandas is designed to handle missing data using `numpy.nan`, making it incredibly versatile for data analysis tasks, where absent data is common.

-While Python's built-in data structures are incredibly powerful and useful for a wide range of programming tasks, `Numpy` and `Pandas` offer specialized features that are better suited for numerical computing and data analysis.
+While Python's built-in data structures are incredibly powerful and useful for a wide range of programming tasks, Numpy and Pandas offer specialised features that are better suited for numerical computing and data analysis.

 Let's explore them further!